NPR Music's Top 20 Songs Of September

 Let's see, in the month of September, we've got a pair of songs inspired by tarot cards, several odes to death or the end of the world and an Irish drinking song that doesn't end that well.
 But for every bummer, there's a reclamation of sanity, identity or voice via cathartic scream.

-Below you'll find an alphabetized list of NPR Music's top 10 albums of September 2019.
+Below you'll find an alphabetized list of NPR Music's top 20 songs of September 2019.
 Be sure to check out our top 10 albums from the month as well.

 Stream The List On Spotify